ilikechocopie3/TPO-INFO/README.md

 *

 *
+[ ➕ ] + MEDIC= can choose to heal urself or someone else each night. only works on the mimic's attack. (pls dont mess this up with savior)
+*

+*
 [ ⚰ ] + SAVIOR= " you hold a divine power. " **revive a dead person.** uses: 4
 *